AutoSponge/fuerza/content/android1.md

 ----

 1. If you have an Android, you can run an app that will try to find spyware.
-There may be kinds of spyware it doesn’t recognize, but if it does find spyware, it will let you uninstall it.
+There may be kinds of spyware it doesn't recognize, but if it does find spyware, it will let you uninstall it.
 [Use this app.](https://play.google.com/store/apps/details?id=com.soundmobilesystems.android.spyappdetector&hl=en "External Link")
 2. If you still suspect you're being spied on, do a factory reset of your phone.
 To get to the factory reset option, go to the menu and select the settings button.